afpacket/ansible-role-macos/README.md

 # ansible-role-macos

 Ansible role for managing macOS configs.
-Do not run as sudo (-b)
+Do not run all tasks as sudo (-b)

-Sample playbook file:
+Sample playbook file (macos.yml):
 ```
 - hosts: localhost
   connection: local